Dommcat/reading-notes/102/class7.md

 # Class 7 Reading Notes: Programming with JavaScript

 Summary: This class is about programming with Java Script.
-Include control flow which is the order the computer executes statements in a script, functions, operators.
+Includes concept of control flow which is the order the computer executes statements in a script, functions, operators.

 A JavaScript function is a block of code designed to perform a particular task.Function names can contain letters, digits, underscores, and dollar signs (same rules as variables).The parentheses may include parameter names separated by commas:
 (parameter1, parameter2, ...)